Yespo-CDP/yespo-shopify/README.md

 #### Backend Events
 - **StatusCart** - [StatusCart event](https://docs.yespo.io/docs/how-transfer-website-behavior-data-through-rest-api#statuscart)
-occurs when CARTS_UPDATE webhook happened and send payload with cart data.
+occurs when CARTS_UPDATE webhook happened and sends payload with cart data.
 - **PurchasedItems** - [PurchasedItems](https://docs.yespo.io/docs/how-transfer-website-behavior-data-through-rest-api#purchaseditems)
-occurs when ORDERS_CREATE webhook happened and send payload with purchased products data.
+occurs when ORDERS_CREATE webhook happened and sends payload with purchased products data.

 ## Technologies and Shopify Tools Used

-- [Shopify App Remix](https://shopify.dev/docs/api/shopify-app-remix) provides authentication and methods for interacting with Shopify APIs.
+- [Shopify App Remix](https://shopify.dev/docs/api/shopify-app-remix) - provides authentication and methods for interacting with Shopify APIs.
-- [Shopify App Bridge](https://shopify.dev/docs/apps/tools/app-bridge) allows your app to seamlessly integrate your app within Shopify's Admin.
+- [Shopify App Bridge](https://shopify.dev/docs/apps/tools/app-bridge) - allows your app to seamlessly integrate your app within Shopify's Admin.
 - [App extensions](https://shopify.dev/docs/apps/build/app-extensions) - Theme app extensions allow the Yespo app to seamlessly inject scripts into a merchant’s theme without manual code edits.
   You can find the extension code in the `./extensions/yespo-extension` directory.
   This extension includes:
   - `blocks/` – Contains Liquid files that act as entry points for injecting Yespo scripts into the theme.
 These blocks can be enabled via the Shopify theme editor.
-  - `assests/` - Contains JavaScript script that send events using eS.JS.
+  - `assests/` - Contains JavaScript script that sends events using eS.JS.
-- [Polaris](https://polaris.shopify.com/): Design system that enables apps to create Shopify-like experiences
+- [Polaris](https://polaris.shopify.com/) - Design system that enables apps to create Shopify-like experiences
 - [Webhooks](https://shopify.dev/docs/api/webhooks?reference=toml) - to receive notifications about particular events in a shop such as customer-related changes.
 - [Metafields](https://shopify.dev/docs/apps/build/online-store/theme-app-extensions/configuration#metafield-namespaces) -
 used for storing tracking and scripts configurations (custom namespace: $app)